About us

-Berkhamsted Walks and Social welcomes all friends and residents, new and established, to our social group.
-The aim of our group is to provide our members with opportunities to meet new people with similar interests and to make new friends who want to get out and about in the local area.
+Berkhamsted Walks and Social welcomes all friends, new and established, to our group.
+The aim of our group is to provide our members with opportunities to meet people with similar interests and to make new friends who want to get out and about in the local area.
 We offer three walks per week (two midweek and one weekend) in the surrounding countryside.
 We also offer a range of other events and have a strong commitment to supporting our local community and local events.
-As well as our regular walks, we also organise film nights, theatre trips, concerts, book club, the wine club, pub nights, meals out etc.
+We organise film nights, theatre trips, concerts, book club, wine club, pub nights, meals out etc.

 We are looking for new, committed hosts with fresh ideas, too, to help our local group grow and develop, offering a range of regular and new events to suit the different interests and tastes of our members.